exercism/v3/docs/maintainers/repository-structure.md

 - [type/new-exercise][github-issues-type-new-exercise]: Add a new exercise
 - [type/improve-exercise][github-issues-type-improve-exercise]: Improve an existing exercise
 - [type/suggested-exercise][github-issues-type-suggested-exercise]: Suggest a new (Concept) exercise
-- [type/new-reference][github-issues-type-new-reference]: Add a new reference
+- [type/new-reference-doc][github-issues-type-new-reference-doc]: Add a new reference document
-- [type/improve-reference][github-issues-type-improve-reference]: Improve an existing reference
+- [type/improve-reference-doc][github-issues-type-improve-reference-doc]: Improve an existing reference document
+- [type/new-student-facing-doc][github-issues-type-new-student-facing-doc]: Add a new student-facing document
+- [type/improve-student-facing-doc][github-issues-type-improve-student-facing-doc]: Improve an existing student-facing document
 - [status/help-wanted][github-issues-status-help-wanted]: Extra attention is needed
 - [status/in-progress][github-issues-status-in-progress]: This issue is being worked on
 - [status/draft][github-issues-status-draft]: This issue or pull request is a draft, and not ready for review/merge.